Career Fairs/Events, Recruiting Release and Compliance Agreement Policy

 Unacceptable Behavior

-The events are designed to allow individual students access to employment opportunities.
+The events are designed to allow individual students access to internship and full-time employment opportunities.
 Specifically, they allow students to have one-on-one conversations with employer representatives.
 They are not designed for any kind of mass communication targeting students or employers.
 Behaviors that infringe upon the intended activity will not be allowed.
 Therefore,

 • Students may not carry signs or banners into the auditorium.